dmsuehir/unet_distributed/README.md

 h5py
 shutil
 tqdm
-ansible
 ```

-You'll need Ansible to be installed on your system. (e.g. `sudo yum install ansible -y`)
+Outside of the virtual environment, you'll need Ansible to be installed on your parameter server. (e.g. `sudo yum install ansible -y`)

 We use Intel optimized TensorFlow 1.4.0 for Python 2.7.
 Install instructions can be found at https://software.intel.com/en-us/articles/intel-optimized-tensorflow-wheel-now-available.